grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/10 Page/emulateMedia--options--.md

 excerpt: 'Browser module: page.emulateMedia([options]) method'
 ---

-This method changes the `CSS media type` through the `media` argument, and/or the `'prefers-colors-scheme'` media feature, using the `colorScheme` argument.
+This method changes the CSS `@media type` through the `media` argument, and/or the `'prefers-colors-scheme'` media feature, using the `colorScheme` argument.

 <TableWithNestedRows>